Limit-Theory-Redux/ltheory-launcher/README.md

 ---

-# LTR Launcher
+# Limit Theory Redux Launcher
-A simple Limit Theory Redux launcher written with use of the Tauri toolkit (Rust, Nuxt.js/Vue.js) currently targeted at Windows only.
+A simple Limit Theory Redux launcher written with use of the Tauri toolkit (Rust, Nuxt 3/Vue.js) currently targeted at Windows only.

 # Screenshots